|

 a lot of work with intranets lately so thought it would be useful

+to attend.
 No one dealing with web site development in a large organization

 would have any trouble identifying with some of the issues Lou